SpaceGuardinc/algos/README.md

 # algos

-try to learn algos on C
-this is thy hard learning algos on C language
+This is try hard learning algos on C language